Database Engineering & Data Systems Topics

 Database design patterns, optimization, scaling strategies, storage technologies, data warehousing, and operational database management.
 Covers database selection criteria, query optimization, replication strategies, distributed databases, backup and recovery, and performance tuning at database layer.
 Distinct from Systems Architecture (which addresses service-level distribution) and Data Science (which addresses analytical approaches).

-Database Fundamentals and Storage Engines
+Relational Database Fundamentals and Design

-Infrastructure and Database Systems
+Storage and Database Infrastructure

 Data Consistency and Recovery